zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: true

-     - The payment profile's unique identifier, for example ``pfl_3RkSN1zuPE``.
+     - The website profile's unique identifier, for example ``pfl_3RkSN1zuPE``.
 This field is mandatory.

    * - ``testmode``